Clear House Accountants Clear House Accountants

 Sole Traders Employing People

-Once you register with HMRC, you are no longer just a sole trader but also an employer that demands an in-depth understanding of the new role.
+Once you register with HMRC, you are no longer just a sole trader but also an employer who demands an in-depth understanding of the new role.
 The sole trader has a choice to hire people on a permanent, part-time or freelance basis.
 Also, you can hire people according to your business requirements.
-However, there are some elements you should consider while employing people for the sole trader business.
+However, there are some elements you should consider while employing people for a sole trader business.

 Things To Consider While Hiring People As A Sole Trader